 Example: Detroit Wayne Connect – “Limited English Proficiency”

-DIRECT-SUPPORT PROFESSIONAL (DSP) TRAINING
+SPECIALIZED RESIDENTIAL SERVICE PROVIDER TRAINING

-DSP Training refers to the State-approved curriculum for Specialized Residential group home staff.
+Specialized Residential Service Provider Training refers to the State-approved curriculum for Specialized Residential group home staff.
 The curriculum covers the training content outlined by Direct Support Staff Training Grid located within the Improving MI practices website.
 The following modules content areas within the DSP training must be refreshed at the time frames identified by MCCMH PIHP; Behavior and Crisis Intervention, Health and Wellness, Human Relationships, Introduction to Human Services and Meeting Special Needs, Medications, Nutrition, and Teaching New Skills/Life Skills.
-Training must begin within 60 days of hire and must be completed within 90 days of hire.
+Training must begin within 30 days of hire and must be completed within 90 days of hire.
 Training must be completed before the individual can be counted in the consumer-to-staff ratio.
-Direct Support Professionals that have not been working within a Specialized Residential program for the duration of one (1) year or greater will be required to complete the initial DSP training program.
+Specialized residential service providers that have not been working within a Specialized Residential program for the duration of one (1) year or greater will be required to complete the initial DSP training program.
 MCCMH requires that the specialized residential service provider training curriculum be completed within 90 days of hire.
 Additionally, MCCMH has approved the following titled trainings with the entities listed next to the trainings as reciprocated alternatives:

 MORC – Direct Support Professional Training